 A Foodie’s Road Trip

-And there was much more, these were just a sampling of the highlights.
+And, there was much more, these were just a sampling of the highlights.
 So, really, you can’t blame me (us).
 I mean looking at all of this 4 pounds after 60 days on a foodie’s road trip across the USA is nothing, right?
-And the great thing is Abi and I live on the Abigail’s diet.
+The great thing is Abi and I live on the Abigail’s diet.
 This is also known as the innkeeper’s diet, or rather just the lifestyle of a busy innkeeper keeps us fit and trim.
 These past 3 years have brought us to the point of being in the best physical health we’ve been in for years so I’m not too worried.
 I would have been sorry and saddened to miss all of these incredible culinary delights.
-And that’s exactly how I responded to my doctor when she asked, “What’s up with that, Patti?”
+That’s exactly how I responded to my doctor when she asked, “What’s up with that, Patti?”